 A Platform for Free Expression & Rigorous Experimentation

-The Lark was founded in 1994 as a counterpoint to the prevailing commercial, commodity-based culture of theater.
+The Lark was founded in 1994 as a counterpoint to the prevailing commodity-based culture of theater.
 While we produced both classic and new plays in the beginning, our emphasis has always been on a deep engagement with the creative process.

 In the spring of 1995, The Lark's inaugural Playwrights' Week revealed a field-wide need to support new voices.
-This catalyzed a three-year transition during which the organization increasingly focused on new plays and invented its BareBones® model for presenting work to the public in exciting and minimalist ways.
+This catalyzed a three-year transition during which the organization increasingly focused on new plays and invented its BareBones® model for sharing work with the public in exciting and minimalist ways.
 Ultimately, The Lark turned entirely to playwright-centric, artist-guided development.
 Distancing itself from the constraints of the marketplace and working from a standpoint of “process as product,” The Lark soon established itself as a platform for free expression and rigorous experimentation.

-Creating Community, Home and Abroad
+Creating Community, Here at Home and Abroad

-The next vital step in our evolution involved building and fostering a community of artists, producers, and theatregoers with shared values – both in New York and around the world.
+The next vital step in our evolution involved building and fostering a community of artists, producers, and theatergoers with shared values – both in New York and around the world.
 We introduced like-minded artists to one another and provided new-play-lovers with access to the development process through public readings and events.
 And we built relationships with theaters and producers to provide avenues for playwrights to continue to see their work developed and produced.

 Providing Sustained Support